Whitianga: Transport

 Whitianga is served by State Highway 25, the main highway looping around the Coromandel Peninsula.
 It is also served by the small Whitianga Aerodrome, which receives flights by Air Auckland with their Cessna 172 and 206 on a regular basis, FlyStark with their Cessna 172 and GippsAero GA8 Airvan aeroplanes and Sunair with their Cessna 172 and Piper Aztec planes.
 InterCity buses and Go Kiwi Shuttle serve the community with transportation to Whitianga from Thames, Auckland and other locations around the Coromandel Peninsula and North Island.

 Media

-Whitianga is served by The Mercury Bay Informer, The Hauraki Herald, and Coromandel's More FM.
+Whitianga is served by The Mercury Bay Informer, The Hauraki Herald, Coromandel's More FM, and Coromandel's CFM.

 Events

 An annual scallop festival is held in September every year to celebrate seafood, particularly scallops.

 The Whitianga Speed Festival was held in 2009 and 2010.

 A New Year's Eve festival and concert, known as Coromandel Gold, was held from 2009 to 2012.